 Government backing for the Garden Village allows detailed planning to begin and the opportunity to access infrastructure funding programmes across government, such as the new £2.3 billion Housing Infrastructure Fund announced at this year’s Autumn Statement.

-We will be seeking to work closely with a range of stakeholders, including communities and local parishes, land owners, developers and specialists in environment and heritage protection to develop a masterplan for the area.
+In developing the AAP, we will be seeking to work closely with a range of stakeholders, including communities and local parishes, land owners, developers and specialists in environment and heritage protection.

-We will also be asking the neighbouring communities for their views and contributions on many aspects of the village development from naming it to commenting and influencing its design.
+We will also be asking local communities for their views and contributions on many aspects of the village development from naming it to commenting and influencing its design.